Jori Finkel: It Speaks to Me

 Marina Abramović on Umberto Boccioni, Ai Weiwei on a Shang Dynasty jade, Nick Cave on Jasper Johns, Judy Chicago on Agnes Pelton, Do Ho Suh on Jeong Seon, Mark Bradford on Mark Rothko, and Gillian Wearing on Rembrandt.

 New York Magazine published an excerpt, calling it "an argument for why art museums matter."
 Publishers Weekly called it an "entertaining tour of works that have inspired artists, adding "This thoughtful work makes artistry accessible and also serves as an educational tool for those interested in exploring art and those who create it."
 The L.A.
 Weekly called it "must-read material for anyone interested in how art history shapes itself across time, place, and the lives of individuals."

 Public appearances

-Finkel is a regular lecturer at museums and art fairs on topics within contemporary art, such as feminism, social-justice art, photography, and the art market.
+Finkel is a regular lecturer at museums and art fairs, speaking about the fast-changing state of cultural journalism and criticism as well as topics within contemporary performance, feminist art, Dada, and the history of the art market.